JayGwod/JayGwod.github.io/_posts/2019-04-02-probabilities-and-statistics.md

 Types                | Strengths                                                                                         | Weaknesses
 :---                 | :---:                                                                                             | :---:
-Convenience sampling | cheapest, quickest and most convenient                                                            | selecition bias and lack of a representative sample
+Convenience sampling | cheapest, quickest and most convenient                                                            | selection bias and lack of a representative sample
-Judgemental sampling | low cost, convenient, not particularly time-consuming and good for 'exploratiry' research designs | not allow generalisations and is subjevtive due to the judgement of the researcher
+Judgemental sampling | low cost, convenient, not particularly time-consuming and good for 'exploratory' research designs | not allow generalisations and is subjective due to the judgement of the researcher
-Quota sampling       | can controll a sample for certain characteristics                                                 | it suffers from selection bias and there is no guarantee of representativeness of the sample
+Quota sampling       | can control a sample for certain characteristics                                                  | it suffers from selection bias and there is no guarantee of representativeness of the sample
 Snowball sampling    | increase the chance of locating the desired characteristic in the population                      | time-consuming

 ### 4.2 Random sampling